 The Fund’s grant-making approach is a demand-driven process that mobilizes resources for women, putting money directly into the hands of gender equality advocates who can then negotiate a meaningful gender equality agenda at local, national and regional levels.
 It is an established mechanism that aims to place women at the centre of the awards and of the policies that affect their lives.

 Please see the frequently asked questions for further information about the Fund’s application process and eligibility criteria from the previous call, for information purposes.

 Since its inception, the Fund has held three grant-making cycles: the first one in 2009–2010, the second in 2011–2012 and the third and latest in 2015

 The Fund for Gender Equality’s grant-making principles consists of three interrelated pillars:

 - Transparency and independence: The Fund is committed to an evidence-based, contextualized and independent grant review and selection process.
-Applications are assessed by the Fund’s independent Technical Committee and reviewed by its Strategic Advisory Committee.
+Applications are assessed by an independent Technical Committee and reviewed by its Strategic Advisory Committee comprised by a pool of independent gender specialists from around the world.

 - Effective programme support: The Fund is committed to establishing a holistic partnership with grantee organizations by delivering a “package of services” over the course of programme implementation.
 All grantee programmes are overseen by a UN Women Focal Point and a regional Monitoring and Reporting Specialist, who provide technical assistance to troubleshoot challenges and maximize programme impact, and work as advocates to raise the visibility of grantees’ work.